eallion/openwrt/README.md

 make V=s -j$(nproc)
 ```

-Then you can download firmware at [Releases](https://github.com/eallion/openwrt/releases/latest/) later.
+Then you can find firmware at `immortalwrt/bin/targets/x86/64/` later.

 ### License